isabellachou/CS417-Final-Foodies/README.md

 # About The Game
 This is a VR game created on Unity 6.3 and tested on the Meta Quest 3.<br/>
-"You are a rat who has been chased away from a pizzeria, and is now trying to make a living by baking in a magical kitchen in a subway!
+"You are a rat who has been chased away from a pizzeria, and is now trying to make a living by baking in a magical kitchen in a subway!"
 🍰🥖🍳<br/>

 # Credits